Faire/sqldelight-cockroachdb-dialect/README.md

 ### Using a Snapshot Release

-A snapshot release is built and released on maven snapshot repo.
+A snapshot release is built and released on the maven snapshot repo.
 To use a snapshot release, follow these steps:

 1. Add the maven snapshot repo to your project
 ```groovy